Epicodus-Curriculum/intro-full-stack/0_1_epicodus_intro_to_pair_programming.md

 * Discord's push to talk option.
 You might find this a better option for you if you are driving.
 Push to talk means you are automatically silenced unless you push a button.
 You can follow the instructions provided by Discord if you're interested in this option.

 **It's okay to ask someone to silence themselves.**
 Sometimes we forget that our mic is on.
 Oops!
-It’s generally considered polite to let someone know that their mic is on because it protects them from accidentally saying something they didn’t want others to hear.
+It's generally considered polite to let someone know that their mic is on because it protects them from accidentally saying something they didn’t want others to hear.
 Kindly let your pair know their mic is on if extra noise is coming in through their mic while not talking.

 **Clarify if someone is trying to speak.**
 Sometimes we forget to unmute ourselves when we're talking.
 If you suspect that might be the case during a particularly long stretch of silence from your pair, it's okay to say something like: "If you are talking, I cannot hear you." \